TheSmartnik/underfinedmethod/source/posts/solving-pazzles-wth-amb.html.markdown

 ### Optimized solution

 Here is where [Nikita Shilnikov](https://github.com/flash-gordon) came to the rescue.
-He showed me, how to specify unique constraints when declaring amb options.
+He showed, how to specify unique constraints when declaring amb options.
 This drastically reduced number of combinations we need to check

 ```ruby
 require 'amb'